priyaa-t/SKA-IRIS/index.md

   ```
   The script will ask you for your password **four times**.
 Yes, you read that correctly, *four times*.
 It will create a directory called <code>.globus</code> and put its outputs in there.

-  * The second step is to install DIRAC:
+  * The second step is to install DIRAC and set your grid proxy, telling it you'e part of the skatelescope.eu VO:

   ```bash
   ./InstallDirac.sh